ankaboot-source/leadminer/README.md

 SUPABASE_PROJECT_URL='The URL of your Supabase project.'
 SUPABASE_SECRET_PROJECT_TOKEN:='The secret project token for your Supabase project.'
 PG_CONNECTION_STRING='The Postgres connection string.
 Only needed when CONNECTION_TYPE is "native".'
-CONNECTION_TYPE='Set to "native" to use native pgsql calls through node-postgres or "pgrest" to use the REST interface.
+CONNECTION_TYPE='Set to "native" to use native pgsql calls through node-postgres or "pgrest" to use the REST interface.'
 ```

 **REDIS environment variables:**